jacobhjustice/PiFrame/README.md

 ### Setup
 Step 1) Download Raspbian following instructions here: https://thepi.io/how-to-install-raspbian-on-the-raspberry-pi/ Step 2) Move the SD card into your Pi, plug it up to the screen, and power on!
-Step 3) Open up the terminal and download this git repository: `git clone git@github.com:jacobhjustice/PiFrame.git`
+Step 3) Open up the terminal and download this git repository: `git clone https://github.com/jacobhjustice/PiFrame` Step 4) Navigate into the PiFrame directory and give yourself file execute permissions for `setup.sh` and `run.sh` (i.e., chmod -X `chmod +x setup.sd && chmod +x && run.sh`)

 ### Developer Manual
 PiFrame was meant to be built upon!